Maintenance Connection Best Practices: Establishing Naming Conventions

 VESE-X01-M-01 = Vessel, Separator Recoating of Corrosion Protection

-As with the Procedures, the Classification can also be incorporated in the ID and the Name.
-A similar protocol can be used, with the main variation being the inclusion of the Asset within the PM.
+The classification can be incorporated into the preventative maintenance ID and the name.
+A similar protocol can be used, with the main variation being the inclusion of the asset within preventative maintenance.

 PM-VESE-M-COMPSTN-01 = Vessel, Separator Mechanical Service Compression Station 01